microsoft/fluentui-react-native/packages/experimental/Button/SPEC.md

 - The default `Button` is rendered with its default styling indicating a trigger for an action.
 - appearance="primary": The `Button` is styled to emphasize that it represents the primary action.
 - appearance="subtle": The `Button` is styled to blend into its background to become less emphasized.
-- appearance="transparent": The `Button` is styled such that it has no background or border styling and is just emphasized through its content styling.

 ### Icon